COVER AN AGU MEETING

 NOTE: Audio recording and video recording are not allowed in scientific sessions or in poster halls.
 Photography is allowed throughout the meeting, however, please see AGU's social media and photography policy for more information.

+Professional journalists who present appropriate credentials will be considered for complimentary press registration.
 Check the drop-down menus for examples of acceptable credentials.

 Media registration is granted at the discretion of AGU’s Media Relations Office.

-Director, Media Relations
+Senior Specialist, Media Relations